Significant Disproportionality Frequently Asked Questions (FAQ)

 How many risk ratios does the state calculate for each district and community school?

 The state calculates up to 98 risk ratios per district and community school.
-This includes risk ratios in 14 categories of analysis for each of seven racial groups.
+This includes risk ratios in 14 categories of analysis for each of seven racial/ethnic groups.
 However, the state does not need to calculate risk ratios for populations that fall below the minimum cell sizes or minimum n-sizes set by the state.

 Back to Top